BU-NU-CLOUD-SP18/sample-project/README.md

 The Scope places a boundary around the solution by detailing the range of features and functions of the project.
 This section helps to clarify the solution scope and can explicitly state what will not be delivered as well.

-Again, it should be specific enough that you can determine that e.g. feature A is in-scope, while feature B is out-of-scope.
+It should be specific enough that you can determine that e.g. feature A is in-scope, while feature B is out-of-scope.

 ** **